rkoch/rpi-bind-dns/README.md

   - [Shell Access](#shell-access)

 # Introduction
-This is a Bind DNS Server container for docker on alpine linux on Raspberry Pi.
-Forked from [mastermindg/rpi-dns](https://github.com/mastermindg/rpi-dns) who in turn forked it from [sameersbn/bind](https://github.com/sameersbn/docker-bind).
+This is a Bind DNS Server container for docker on alpine linux which can run on Raspberry Pi (or whereever) It is Forked from [mastermindg/rpi-dns](https://github.com/mastermindg/rpi-dns) who in turn forked it from [sameersbn/bind](https://github.com/sameersbn/docker-bind).

 The `Dockerfile` is used to create a [Docker](https://www.docker.com/) container image for [BIND](https://www.isc.org/downloads/bind/) DNS server.
-The image originally had webmin installed also, but I have removed it, since I have no use for it.
+The image originally had webmin installed also, but I removed it, since I have no use for it.

 [BIND](https://www.isc.org/downloads/bind/) is open source software that implements the Domain Name System (DNS) protocols for the Internet.
 It is a reference implementation of those protocols, but it is also production-grade software, suitable for use in high-volume and high-reliability applications.